 Through careful study, we realized that we could reduce their costs in three areas:

 Planning and deploying the architecture took weeks instead of months.
 Pidalia built a new database storage engine, and transitioned Welcome Wagon’s millions of records to it.
 New web servers were built so that Welcome Wagon could deliver their sales and advertisement-generation tools to their mobile staff nationwide.

 A major cog in the process was automating the once-manual task of processing mailing list data.
 The United States Postal Service offers a postage discount to mailers who prepare their mail pieces and present them in a manner that reduces work for the USPS.
 At the time, there was no API or system that could reliably process the amount of postal data that we had.
 We solved the problem by creating Cliff, our very own API and WebApp that makes it easy to process mailing data and manage postal permits and paperwork.

 Once the architecture was built, it would take less than six months to build, test, and deploy software that interfaced with Welcome Wagon’s new database storage, generated and sorted mailing lists, and created print-ready PDF files for output on digital printing presses.

 Soon, we would modernize and deploy their full printed product suite, including Gift Books, Especially For You (EFY), and Pinpoint.

 The products have changed over the years, and the workflow is always evolving to optimize efficiency and profit–but Pidalia and Welcome Wagon continue to enjoy a successful partnership.

-Pidalia was able to save Welcome Wagon millions of dollars in costs that would otherwise have been spent on infrastructure, personnel, and postage–all while modernizing Welcome Wagon’s technology and empowering their mobile workforce.
+Pidalia was able to save Welcome Wagon more than $6‑million in costs annually that would otherwise have been spent on infrastructure, personnel, and postage–all while modernizing Welcome Wagon’s technology and empowering their mobile workforce.